PAINTING & STAINING

 Our window and door products are designed to last with proper maintenance and care.
 Any unfinished or exposed wood surface, including the perimeter of the face and ends of the sash, frame and panel, must be painted or stained within seven days of installation.
 Prior to painting or staining, clean surfaces of any debris, dirt or residue and ensure surfaces are completely dry.

 Most of the items below are either factory primed or use Pacific Hemlock.
 Factory primed products require a minimum of two coats of high quality exterior grade paint.
 If the item is made using Pacific Hemlock, then it should have a sanding sealer (or pre-stain) applied prior to staining to prevent blotching.

 Paint Grade Wood Extensions – FACTORY PRIMED. *Half-round and curved jamb extensions are not factory primed and should be primed prior to painting.

 Stain Grade Wood Extensions – PACIFIC HEMLOCK.
 Apply one or two coats of stain with a top coat of lacquer or varnish.

-Stain Grade WeatherGard Windows and Versailles French Doors – PACIFIC HEMLOCK.
+Stain Grade WeatherGard Windows – PACIFIC HEMLOCK.
 Mask off glazing and hardware and apply one or two coats of high quality stain with a top coat of lacquer or varnish.
 Do not close door or lock sash on operating windows until completely dry. *May also be painted.

 Paint Grade Strong Arm II Wood Door Frames – FACTORY PRIMED.
 Paint all exposed wood surfaces, including the exterior brickmould, interior frame, rabbet and jamb extensions.
 Do not close or lock door until completely dry.